Testing APIs

 - if your test environment is set up for smartcard access, use the smartcard you set up in step 3 above

-- if your test environment is set up for simulated sign-in, simply click the 'sign in' button - you don't need any credentials
+- if your test environment is set up for simulated sign-in using our first generation service, simply click the 'sign in' button - you don't need any credentials

 Integration testing with our HL7 V3 APIs